-As the Wheel of Fortune spins again, I am attempting to shake off private blues to regain control.
-Privacy proves baffling in that respect: control.
-Privacy appears to offer control, but in today’s climate it takes plenty away too.
-After a grilling yesterday in the use of ‘motive’ and ‘intention’, here lies a drop in the ocean on ‘exposure’ and ‘control’.
+I am attempting to shake off private blues to regain control.
+Privacy proves baffling in that respect.
+It appears to offer control, but it takes plenty away too.
+Here lies a drop in the ocean on ‘exposure’ and ‘control’.

 Exposure has benefits and weaknesses.
-Often in exposure there is desire to put right a wrong, to desperately have one’s say, or to disclose murky secrets.
-Often it has a ridiculous share of vanity attached.
-It is rare that exposure doesn’t have a motive or a selfishness to it.
+It can come from desire to put right a wrong, to have one’s say, or to disclose murky secrets.
+It is sometimes borne from vanity and often has a motive or selfishness to it.

-But then selfishness is sometimes needed.
-To swallow with silent dignity insults and injuries done to us offers no reward, no justice – it just ploughs away at self-sovereignty.
-Whilst I have a great respect for those who value their privacy, I have noted before my opinion that a lower public profile too easily means to be forgotten.
+But then selfishness is sometimes necessary.
+Letting someone get away with something that deserves exposure can eat away at us.
+I have a great respect for those who value their privacy, but it’s still my opinion that a lower public profile means to be forgotten.

-Publicness, and the ready availability of material, both lead to some degree of laziness and apathy.
-I suspect the cause of Knightmare on DVD, which requires people to create forum accounts to register interest, is hampered by this very problem.
+Publicness combined with the ready availability of material lead to laziness and apathy.
 Will I travel distances to a library to hold by hand something I can retrieve on my screen?
 Unlikely.

 Time for rue smiles.
 The traffic to this blog remains quite low.
 Of course I would like it to be higher, but there is greater reward in knowing that the numbers are there not because I have advertised the blog to death and compelled friends to follow.
 But there are signs spreading, slowly, that I exist.

 Making small contributions within the academic circle, meanwhile, does not go unnoticed.
-It is a surprise and a shock to surface on the radar of the academic blogs that you bookmark and follow.
-Writing on Marvell and London is noticed on Early Modern History (albeit with a [perhaps deliberate] mistake), which prompted me to improve the piece.
-Conference material in Geneva was singled for discussion by the engaging Gaby Mahlberg, with whom I panelled, although this space has laid quiet enough to remain undercover.
+It is a nice surprise to surface on the radar of the academic blogs that you bookmark and follow.

 Measure for Measure

-And there comes the crux.
-Exposure is one thing; Control is another.
-There is a subtle echo across two of Marvell’s Latin poems, in 1651 and 1676, about committing words to talkative paper; a sign that his concerns about exposure and control started early in his literary career.
+There is a subtle echo across two of Andrew Marvell’s Latin poems, in 1651 and 1676, about committing words to talkative paper – a sign that his concerns about exposure and control started early in his literary career.

 You can’t have it both ways, of course.
 You can’t hope for a certain kind of passive attention and then complain when it appears.
 What we do want is some measure of control about the picture of ourselves that appears.